GatorEducator/GatorMiner/README.md

 [![Built with spaCy](https://img.shields.io/badge/built%20with-spaCy-09a3d5.svg)](https://spacy.io)
 [![Built with Streamlit](https://img.shields.io/badge/built%20with-Streamlit-09a3d5.svg)](https://www.streamlit.io/)

-An automated text mining tool written in Python to measure the technical responsibility of students in computer science courses, being used to analyze students' reflection documents and five questions survey based on Natural language processing in the Department of Computer Science at Allegheny College.
+An automated text-mining tool written in Python to measure the technical responsibility of students in computer science courses, being used to analyze students' markdown reflection documents and five questions survey based on Natural Language Processing in the Department of Computer Science at Allegheny College.

 ## Installation